 - Date: a type which records year, month and day in month.
 Examples include date of birth, date of onset of a problem - Time: a type which records hour, minute, second, and timezone.
 Examples include time of meal, time of day when a problem recurs.
-Timezone is required in a shared EHR repository so that times of clinical events which occurred in different timezones are comparable; this includes specialised pathology tests which might be done in another country.

-- Date_time: a type which records year, month, day, hour, minute, second, and timezone.
+Timezone is required in a shared EHR repository so that times of clinical events which occurred in different timezones are comparable; this includes specialised pathology tests which might be done in another country. - Date_time: a type which records year, month, day, hour, minute, second, and timezone.
 Examples include date & time of death, timestamp of any observation.
 Timezone required for the same reason as in Time. - Duration: a type which records duration of an event or (in)activity, as days, hours, minutes, and seconds.

-Fuzzy or Incomplete Date/Times
+Partial Date/Times

-Partial or uncertain date/times have to be catered for in clinical medicine.
+Partial or uncertain date/times have to be supported in clinical medicine.
 It is common for patients to be unsure about dates and durations.
 Requirements for partial date/times include the following.

-- In practical clinical experience, it turns out that partial dates represent the majority of incomplete date/times.
-For dates, one of the following rules applies to any instance:
+• For dates, one of the following rules applies to any instance:

+Date of Issue: 20 Nov 2008 Page 54 of 88 Editors: {T Beale, S Heard}, {D Kalra, D Lloyd}
-- only the year is known

-- only the year and month are known
+- only the year is known - only the year and month are known

 If not even the year is known, then the date is obviously extremely approximate and it would probably be unsafe to represent it computationally.
 However, if computatable representation was needed in this case, a date interval can be used.
 A pedantic example which breaks these rules is someone who claims to be born on "a Monday at the start of May in 1934" (i.e. day but not date unknown).
-Either the clinician determines what date the first Monday in May 1934 actually was and record that (assuming the patient's way of accurately remembering just happens to be via day rather than date), or else records a partial date of the form "??/05/1934" if they determine that the patient really is unsure.
+Either the clinician determines what date the first Monday in May 1934 actually was and record that (assuming the patient's way of accurately remembering just happens to be via day rather than date), or else records a partial date of the form "May 1934" (in ISO 8601 form, "1934-05") if they determine that the patient really is unsure.